ngageoint/scale-ui/README.md

 ## Building and deployment

-Run `ng build developer` to build the project.
+Run `npm run builddev:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts are needed prior to creating a Docker image.

 ## Further help